joshbrew/HEG_ESP32/Device_README.txt

 You need Arduino IDE: https://www.arduino.cc/en/Main/Software You may need the CP210x Drivers from Silicon Labs: https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers

-You need the github version of the Arduino ESP32 libraries: https://github.com/espressif/arduino-esp32 Follow steps accordingly for your OS.
+In Arduino IDE install the espressif ESP32 libraries via the manager.
+You don't need to modify the source files anymore.

 You need to select the correct board via the Boards menu and change the partition scheme to "Minimal SPIFFS" in the Arduino Tools menu.